Morris Kline: Critique of mathematics education

-In 1977 Kline turned to undergraduate university education; he took on the academic mathematics establishment with his Why the Professor Can't Teach: The Dilemma of University Education.
+In 1977, Kline turned to undergraduate university education; he took on the academic mathematics establishment with his Why the Professor Can't Teach: The Dilemma of University Education.
 Kline argues that the onus on professors in the United States to conduct research misdirects the scholarly method that characterizes good teaching.
 He lauds scholarship as expressed by expository writing or reviews of original work of others.
-For scholarship he expects critical attitudes to topics, materials and methods.
+For scholarship, he expects critical attitudes to topics, materials and methods.
 Among the rebuttals are those by D.T.
 Finkbeiner, Harry Pollard, and Peter Hilton.
 Pollard conceded, "The society in which learning is admired and pursued for its own sake has disappeared."
 The Hilton review was more direct: Kline has "placed in the hand of enemies…[a] weapon".
 Having started in 1956 as an agitator for change in mathematics education, he became a critic of some trends.
 Skilled expositor that he was, editors frequently felt his expressions were best tempered with rebuttal.

-In considering what motivated Morris Kline to protest, consider Professor Meder’s opinion:I am wondering whether in point of fact, Professor Kline really likes mathematics [...]
-I think that he is at heart a physicist, or perhaps a ‘natural philosopher’, not a mathematician, and that the reason he does not like the proposals for orienting the secondary school college preparatory mathematics curriculum to the diverse needs of the twentieth century by making use of some concepts developed in mathematics in the last hundred years or so is not that this is bad mathematics, but that it minimizes the importance of physics.
+In considering what motivated Morris Kline to protest, consider Professor Meder's opinion:I am wondering whether in point of fact, Professor Kline really likes mathematics [...]
+I think that he is at heart a physicist, or perhaps a 'natural philosopher', not a mathematician, and that the reason he does not like the proposals for orienting the secondary school college preparatory mathematics curriculum to the diverse needs of the twentieth century by making use of some concepts developed in mathematics in the last hundred years or so is not that this is bad mathematics, but that it minimizes the importance of physics.

-It might appear so, as Kline recalls E. H. Moore’s recommendation to combine science and mathematics at the high school level.
-But closer reading shows Kline calling mathematics a "part of man’s efforts to understand and master his world", and he sees that role in a broad spectrum of sciences.
+It might appear so, as Kline recalls E. H. Moore's recommendation to combine science and mathematics at the high school level.
+But a closer reading shows Kline calling mathematics a "part of man's efforts to understand and master his world", and he sees that role in a broad spectrum of sciences.

 Critique of mathematics research

 In Mathematics: The Loss of Certainty (ch.
-XIII: "The Isolation of Mathematics"), Kline deplored the way mathematics research was being conducted, complaining that often mathematicians, not willing to become acquainted with the (sometimes deep) context needed to solve applied problems in sciences, prefer to invent pure mathematics problems that are not necessarily of any consequence.
+XIII: "The Isolation of Mathematics"), Kline deplored the way mathematics research was being conducted, complaining that often mathematicians are not willing to become acquainted with the (sometimes deep) context needed to solve applied problems in sciences, and instead prefer to invent pure mathematics problems that are not necessarily of any consequence.
 Kline also blamed the publish or perish academic culture for this state of affairs.